orblivion/ntfy/.sandstorm/README.md

 #### [Caveats about reliability](README_DETAILS.md#caveats-about-reliability)

+**For the initial release we will**:

-Warn users about some reliability issues that may be inherent to this Sandstorm version.
+- [ ] Warn users about some reliability issues that may be inherent to this Sandstorm version (in the welcome screen).

 #### [Caveats about privacy](README_DETAILS.md#caveats-about-privacy)

+**For the initial release we will**:

-Explain to user that the server will be not be totally private because of the services that will ping it.
-Explain how to rotate the API key in case they suspect unwanted use.
-Make sure they don't share grains with other users.
+- [ ] Explain to user that the server will be not be totally private (unlike most Sandstorm apps) because of the services that will ping it.
+- [ ] Mention this in description.md as well
+- [ ] Explain how to rotate the API URL in case they suspect unwanted use.
+- [ ] Make sure they don't share grains with other users.
+- [ ] *More?*

 #### [Missing instructions](README_DETAILS.md#missing-instructions)

+**For the initial release we will add:**

 Usage instructions that ought to have been in ntfy regardless.
 (How UnifiedPush setup works, etc)

+- [x] Unified Push description and instructions
+- [x] Home-made scripts/apps description and instructions
+- [ ] *More?*

 ## [Assorted](README_DETAILS.md#assorted)

 Various other TODO items.
+See link for details.
 Most of these are probably prudent to do for the **initial release**.

 # [Validate](README_DETAILS.md#validate)

 What to validate before any major release.

+- [ ] Validate before initial release.

 # [Research](README_DETAILS.md#research)